Porges/ways-to-play/src/games/tic-tac-toe/tic-tac-toe.md

 ### <span class="aka">Spit</span>

-Yet another isomorphic variant is played as follows:[@WinningWaysV3 p.
+Yet another variant is played as follows:[@WinningWaysV3 p.
 732]

 Write down the nine words ‘Spit’, ‘Not’, ‘So’, ‘Fat’, ‘Fop’, ‘As’, ‘If’, ‘In’, and ‘Pan’ on separate pieces of paper.
 The players take turns taking a single card.
 A player wins if they collect all the cards with a given letter (e.g.  ‘In’, ‘If’, and ‘Spit’ would win since these are all the words containing ‘i’).